runpod/docs/docs/tutorials/serverless/gpu/generate-sdxl-turbo.md

 ## Send a request

 Now that our Endpoint is deployed, you can begin interacting with and integrating it into an application.
-Before writing the logic into the applicaiton, ensure that you can interact with the Endpoint by sending a request.
+Before writing the logic into the application, ensure that you can interact with the Endpoint by sending a request.

 Run the following command: